 Have you ever watched a movie or series and you don't fully buy into the world?
 Maybe things get too unbelievable too fast, or you don't feel like the rules established make sense or stay true to themselves.

-If so, it's likely the world building that's pulling you away from the story.
-Taking you out of Westeros, or Narnia, or what have you, and inciting an issue with suspension of disbelief.
+That could be the worldbuilding taking you out of Westeros, or Narnia, or what have you, and creating an issue with your suspension of disbelief.

-That's why in this piece we're going to go over that principle and show how it allows the audience to be completely immersed in the world.
-It's the invisible thread that weaves through the fabric of storytelling, binding viewers to the narrative.
+Today, we're going to go over that idea and show how it allows the audience to be completely immersed in the world.

 Let's dive in and see what we can uncover.